-ManpowerGroupTM (NYSE: MAN) has been the world's workforce expert, creating innovative workforce solutions, for more than 65 years.
-As workforce experts, we connect more than 600,000 men and women to meaningful work across a wide range of skills and industries every day.
-Through our ManpowerGroup family of brands - Manpower®, ExperisTM, Right Management ® and ManpowerGroupTM Solutions- we help more than 400,000 clients in 80 countries and territories address their critical talent needs, providing comprehensive solutions to resource, manage and develop talent.
-In 2015, ManpowerGroup was named one of the World's Most Ethical Companies for the fifthwww consecutive year and one of Fortune's Most Admired Companies, confirming our position as the most trusted and admired brand in the industry.
-See how ManpowerGroup makes powering the world of work humanly possible:www.manpowergroup.com.
+ManpowerGroup® (NYSE: MAN) is the world's workforce expert, creating innovative workforce solutions for more than 65 years.
+As workforce experts, we connect more than 600,000 people to meaningful work across a wide range of skills and industries every day.
+Through our ManpowerGroup family of brands-Manpower®, Experis®, Right Management® and ManpowerGroup® Solutions-we help more than 400,000 clients in 80 countries and territories address their critical talent needs, providing comprehensive solutions to resource, manage and develop talent.
+In 2015, ManpowerGroup was named one of the World's Most Ethical Companies for the fifth consecutive year and one of Fortune's Most Admired Companies, confirming our position as the most trusted and admired brand in the industry.
+See how ManpowerGroup makes powering the world of work humanly possible: www.manpowergroup.com

-About ManpowerGroup Country
+About ManpowerGroup Belgium

-ManpowerGroup established its first offices in Country in 1965.
+ManpowerGroup established its first offices in Belgium in 1972.
 The company operates under the brand names of Manpower, ManpowerGroup Solutions, Experis and Right Management.